 MarshMind's real-time biological pattern recognition engine activates cobia scoring exclusively during the April–June migration window, executing continuous thermal threshold analysis against live NOAA nearshore water temperature data to identify the precise conditions that concentrate fish on channel markers and buoy lines.
 The adaptive neural system processes live migration signals and adjusts predictive zone output as nearshore temperatures climb into the cobia arrival envelope — narrowing the window to the days that actually matter.

-Every Charleston zone scored live for Cobia — and all 12 other inshore species.
-Tide, water temp, habitat, and bait cycles processed before you leave the dock.
+Every Charleston inshore zone scored live for Cobia and 12 other species.
+Tide, water temp, seasonal patterns, and habitat — all factored in real time.